Torquay-Jan Juc

 In recent years, Winchelsea has experienced steady growth, growing from a population of 1,586 in 2016 to a population of 2,032 at the 2021 census.

-The draft Strategy includes a principle to:
+The Strategy includes a principle to:

 Coastal Towns (Anglesea to Lorne)